EdAlegrid/m2m-can/README.md

 /* open can0 interface, set bitrate to 500000 and txqueuelen to 1000 */
 can.open('can0', 500000, 1000, function(err, result){
   if(err) return console.error('can error', err);
-  // outputs ip link set can0 up with txqueuelen 1000 and bitrate 500000 - success
+  // You'll see an output - ip link set can0 up with txqueuelen 1000 and bitrate 500000 - success

   console.log('can.open result', result); // true if successful

+  // Verify the data
   // 10 00 00 00
   // 10  0 80 19 => 10 00 80 19